DangerOnTheRanger/maniwani/doc/deploying.md

   in bytes.
 Note that your reverse proxy should be set up to not deny any requests smaller than this;
   if you're copying or following along with the `nginx.conf` bundled with Maniwani under the `deploy-configs` directory, you should be okay.
+* `CAPTCHA_METHOD` - this as an optional string indicating which CAPTCHA provider Maniwani should attempt to use; valid values are `"RECAPTCHA"` and `"CAPTCHOULI"`.
+* `RECAPTCHA_SITE_KEY` - the site key that you can find on your reCAPTCHA dashboard.
+* `RECAPTCHA_SECRET_KEY` - the secret key that you can find on your reCAPTCHA dashboard.
+You don't need to supply these options unless `CAPTCHA_METHOD` has been set to `"RECAPTCHA"`, obviously.
+* `CAPTCHOULI_URL` - an URL specifying where the captchouli server has been set up.
+Only required if `CAPTCHA_METHOD` has been set to `"CAPTCHOULI"`.

 `bootstrap-config.json` is the file used upon bootstrapping Maniwani for the first time to set up any boards, configure any initial slips (usually admin/moderator roles, but they don't have to be) and set up any special